 - 1. All facility, personnel and patient records are confidential in nature.
 This includes all medical images, reports, spoken, paper and electronic information.
 Students shall comply with all federal and state rules and regulations regarding such information, including, but not limited to the Health Insurance Portability and Accountability Act of 1996 (HIPAA). - 2.
-Requests for information concerning a patient, personnel or the facility should be referred to the Supervising Technologist or the Clinical Instructor. - 3.
+Requests for information concerning a patient, personnel or the facility should be referred to the Supervising Technologist or the Clinical Preceptor. - 3.
 Students are expected to maintain the confidentiality in a professional manner. - 4.
 Student files at the clinical education setting are confidential and will be kept in a locked file cabinet.
-Only the clinical instructor and clinical coordinators have access to these files.
+Only the Clinical Preceptor and Clinical Coordinator have access to these files.
 A student will be able to view only his/her own file.
-This will be done under the supervision of the clinical instructor or clinical coordinator, based on the Family Educational right and Privacy Act (FERPA). - 5.
+This will be done under the supervision of the Clinical Preceptor or Clinical Coordinator, based on the Family Educational right and Privacy Act (FERPA). - 5.
 Any break in confidentiality by a student will be cause for immediate dismissal from the program.
 If a student is accused of a confidentiality violation, an investigation will ensue.
 The grievance policy will be followed.